 Think how you will fund your outgoings back at home before you leave.
 It frees the mind, allows for spontaneity in your travels, and gives you a basis on which to return.

 Also consider the amount of electronics you take: it is amazing how quickly laptops, mobiles, chargers etc can add up in weight!
 Always carry a washing line, plug and toothbrush.
 Have a card that has some money on it, safe away, and never used unless for emergencies i.e. all your other cards are cloned/fraud.
-Leave copies and details of all important info like passport numbers, card numbers, insurance doc back home with friends/family so that if everything goes you can make a call and collect all key info youll need for replacements.
+Leave copies and details of all important info like passport numbers, card numbers and insurance documents back home with friends and family so that if everything is lost, you can make a call and collect all the important information youll need for replacements.

 The FCO (www.fco.gov.uk/) was invaluable we used it all the time for travel updates, entry requirements, official contacts (never needed).
 We also used TravelPod (http://www.travelpod.com/) where we loaded our photos and blogs; so we could keep in touch with friends and family and they could see what we were up to!

 With fourteen months travelling and over a year in Spain, we were away for two and a half years in all.
 I can say that I found deep seated happiness and contentment.
-I was carrying a lot of old emotional baggage excuse the pun!- and the journey (overall!) was liberating.
+I was carrying a lot of old emotional baggage - excuse the pun - and the journey was liberating.